African nations discover their seedings for 2019 Afcon draw | Goal.com

 Pot 4 : Zimbabwe, Namibia, Guinea Bissau, Angola, Tanzania, Burundi

+In Pot 2 there's Ghana, Ivory Coast and Algeria who have made it to previous World Cups and will also be among the favourites to win the Afcon.
+DR Congo is one of the international team's who are progressing impressively over the past year and could also be a threat to the top seeds.

+The draw will take place at the Pyramids in Cairo and starts at 6pm GMT.
+The 24 finalists will be placed into six groups of four teams each, and from there 16 teams will progress to the knockout round, using the same format of Uefa Euro 2016.

-Meanwhile, Kenya’s coach Sebastian Migne has expressed his happiness for meeting with Nigeria and Senegal's coaches and learning from their World Cup experiences.
+Meanwhile, Kenya’s coach Sebastian Migne has expressed his appreciation for meeting with Nigeria and Senegal's coaches and learning from their World Cup experiences.

-Migne is in attendance of the Caf sponsored pre-Afcon coaches workshop in Cairo.
+Migne was in attendance at the Caf sponsored pre-Afcon coaches workshop in Cairo.

 “It was brilliant to meet with other coaches and exchange ideas.
 It was also great to learn from Gernot Rohr and Alliou Cisse about their World Cup experience and how it is close to the Afcon because of the expansion now.
 I think it was a very good idea for the capacity building,” Migne told Cafonline .